 From birth until they take their first steps, kids are learning small and big things.
 Learning doesn’t stop for anyone.
 Every day is a step towards new doors and beautiful horizons.
 But, starting school is a different learning experience for your kids, and it won’t always be easy.
-Have you ever wondered how you can tell your child is ready for kindergarten?
+Have you ever wondered how you can tell your child’s development is getting ready for kindergarten?

 As your child grows up, they have to learn independence in order for them to learn other things, too.
 Just like kindergarten!
 Whether you’re a stay-at-home mum, a business owner or a career woman, you won’t always be around to watch your child like a hawk, especially in school.
 And the more they grow, the more they will have time away from you.

-The best thing you can do for your child is to prepare them for the big world.
+The best thing you can do for your child is to make it easier for them when getting ready for kindergarten.
 Things they should learn before kindergarten do not have to necessarily be skills and technical learnings.
 They can be emotional and mental lessons that can help them cope with the changes they will be facing as soon as kindergarten begins.

-6 Things Every Child Should Know Before Kindergarten
+Getting Reading For Kindergarten: 6 Things Every Child Should Know

 1. Familiarity with letters and numbers